NebraLtd/FlashStick/Raspberry Pi Compute Module 3/README.md

 ![Compute Module 1/3/3+ FlashStick](https://raw.githubusercontent.com/NebraLtd/FlashStick/main/Raspberry%20Pi%20Compute%20Module%203/render-1.png)

-This FlashStick is designed for programming the Raspberry Pi Compute Module versions 1, 3 and 3+
+This FlashStick is designed for programming the Raspberry Pi Compute Module versions 1, 3 and 3+.

 # How To Use

 Operation should be as simple as:

-1. Insert Compute Module 1,3/3+ into FlashStick.
+1. Insert Compute Module 1, 3 or 3+ into FlashStick.
 2. Ensure Jumper is in position 2+3.
 3. Plug into Computer.
-4. Load USB Boot Software (Or use Balena Etcha) to boot the CM into Programming Mode.
+4. Load USB Boot Software (Or use Balena Etcher
+) to boot the CM into Programming Mode.
 5. Flash image like normal.
 6. Unplug stick from computer.
 7. Remove compute Module.